Updated: Jul 21, 2021

 Thanks for joining us as we continue our travel guides!
 This time we'll cover Michigan.
 Whether you're local to the area and looking for new places to try or you are looking for a new ATV travel destination, there is something for everyone here.
 Please note this list is in no particular order.

 Bundy Hill is spread across 300 acres of wooded trails, mud pits, hill climbs, and rock challenges.
-There are trails of 4 different skill levels, but all are pretty challenging which makes this a great place for experienced riders, but new riders might want to reconsider.
+There are trails for various different skill levels, which makes this a great place for experienced riders and new riders.
+Service roads (yellow on the map) are for new riders.
+On those roads riders will get to see how their unit handles in different types of terrain.
+They also have a new dirt track for kids, dirt bikes and quads.
 There is camping on site for those looking to make a trip out of their stay.